Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 # --------------------------------------------------------------------------------------
 # (alternatively, if your test env is purely static, you can run the following instead)
 # open the Rviz visualization
-roslaunch remote_control navigation.rviz # if your test env only has static obstacles
+roslaunch remote_control navigation_rviz.launch # if your test env only has static obstacles

 # run the navigation program
 roslaunch autonomous_flight navigation.launch # if your test env only has static obstacles